Nursing Is No Longer Treated as a Professional Degree: What the New Federal Rules Mean for Students and the Future of Healthcare

 -

-Nursing programs must now follow graduate-degree loan caps, not professional-degree rules.
+Nursing programs must now follow normal graduate borrowing limits, not professional-degree limits.

 -